 It’s been a couple of months since my first update on what life is like, and I wanted to make a few notes for myself about what changed, and what hasn’t.
-View this post on Instagram Social distancing is a lot easier down here.
-A post shared by Brent Ozar (@brento) on Jul 9, 2020 at 6:05am PDT We took a couple of quick vacations.
+View this post on Instagram A post shared by Brent Ozar (@brento) We took a couple of quick vacations.
 I was scheduled for jury duty starting June 29th, and the county didn’t cancel that until 3 days before.
-Suddenly facing 2 open weeks on my calendar, we hopped in the car and drove up…Read
+Suddenly facing 2 open weeks on my calendar, we hopped in the car and drove up to Malibu for a week, and then flew down to Cabo for a week.
+We…Read

 This blog post isn’t for you, dear reader: it’s for me.
 We succeeded in erasing our wine collection I was thinking today that at some point in the future, I’m going to look back and ask myself, “Self, what was life like during the first wave of COVID19?”
 I figured I’d take some time and whip out a few notes to myself so I can remember.
 I usually schedule my blog posts in advance, but not this one – just doing a quick brain dump on Saturday, June 13th, and publishing it immediately.
 We’re about 90 days into the quarantines.…Read